For the purpose of the General Data Protection Regulation (“GDPR”), the data controller is Moving Brands.

 We use personal information collected for the following purposes:

-- Improving our Site.
-We may use your personal information, such as visiting history, to enhance the services we provide and to personalize your experience with Us.
-We use your IP address and browser information (aggregated with other users) to improve our Site and better understand and serve our visitors.
+Improving our site: We may use your personal information, such as visiting history, to enhance the services we provide and to personalise your experience with us.
+We use your IP address and browser information (aggregated with other users) to improve our site and better understand and serve our visitors.

-- Analytics.
-We use the services of site analytics providers to analyze traffic and usage on the Site.
+Analytics: We use the services of site analytics providers to analyse traffic and usage on the site.
 In the course of providing services, such companies may have access to users’ IP addresses on an aggregated basis.
 We do not make any effort to match IP addresses with other personal information.